ashejim/C964/_sources/task2_c/task2_part_c.md

 ### What language, libraries, and platforms should I use?

 You can use whatever you like.
 However, we strongly recommend Python and the [scikit-learn](https://scikit-learn.org/stable/) (aka sklearn) library.
 In addition to having an extensive collection of ML-specific tools and tutorials, WGU has better faculty support for these.
 Jupyter Notebook (a browser-based IDE designed for this type of project) is a great place to start for the app's development and front end.
 Passing applications are often submitted as the Notebook (.ipynb) and data files.
 Jupyter Notebooks are a great way to present code and information together, but they can also progressively be developed into a more polished product.
-Students are often tempted to use Jave because of their JavaFX experience in software II, but a GUI is not required, and Python is better suited.
+Students are often tempted to use Java because of their JavaFX experience in software II, but a GUI is not required, and Python is better suited.

 A development path might look like the following: